LeviLucena/conecta-ai/README.md

     yarn dev
 ```
 The application should now be running at http://localhost:3000.

+4. **Set up Firebase:**

+- Create a new project in the Firebase console (https://console.firebase.google.com/).
+- Enable the necessary services (Authentication, Firestore, etc.).
+- Get your Firebase configuration object.
+- Create a .env.local file in the root of the project and add your Firebase configuration as environment variables (refer to the application's code for expected variable names, e.g., NEXT_PUBLIC_FIREBASE_API_KEY).

 ## 🤝 Contributions
 Feel free to contribute, suggest improvements, or report issues to help develop this project.